catseye/Treacle/README.markdown

 ------------

-Treacle is a programming language based on an extended form of term-rewriting which we shall call, somewhat innacurately (or at least arbitrarily,) *context rewriting*.
+Treacle is a programming language based on an extended form of term-rewriting which we shall call, somewhat inaccurately (or at least arbitrarily,) _context rewriting_.

-Like Arboretuum, its successor built around *forest-rewriting*, Treacle was intended as a language for specifying compilers.
+Like Arboretuum, its successor built around _forest-rewriting_, Treacle was intended as a language for specifying compilers.
 Treacle is somewhat more successful at pulling it off, however; context rewriting encompasses, and is more expressive than, forest-rewriting.

-Context rewriting is meant to refer to the fact that Treacle's rewriting patterns may contain holes – designated "containers" for subpatterns which may match not just the *immediate* child of the term which the parent pattern matched (as in conventional term-rewriting) but also *any one of that child's descendents*, no matter how deeply nested.
+Context rewriting is meant to refer to the fact that Treacle's rewriting patterns may contain _holes_ – designated "containers" for subpatterns which may match not just the *immediate* child of the term which the parent pattern matched (as in conventional term-rewriting) but also *any one of that child's descendents*, no matter how deeply nested.